princeton-sns/mason/README.md

 Corfu's sequencer and servers use 8.
 CorfuMason/ZK-Mason uses 4 for servers and the sequencer. --> Note that if you are configuring `SESSION_CREDITS`, clients must have `--client_concurrency <= kSessionCredits` otherwise proxies may deadlock waiting for client requests to ensure client-determined order.

-To build each component cd into the component's directory and run `make` or run `bash make_all.sh`.
+To build each component run `bash make_all.sh` or cd into the component's directory and run `make`.

 Run experiments with `python3 run_experiment.py [your Emulab username]`.
+Run `bash parse_datfiles.sh results` to aggregate the throughput and show median client latencies.
+Output is `aggregrate-throughput 50 99 99.9 99.99 percentile`.
 Default values are set in each branch to get the highest throughput at reasonable latency on the smallest scale experiment in the paper.

 Each branch has the script `run_suite.sh`.
 This script will run enough experiments to recreate each figure.
 Though one trial each where in the paper we use 5 trials each and take the median throughput and median latencies.